List on Bids44 →

 2026No manufacturer warranty.
 All repairs out-of-pocket.

-For a laptop of this age, third-party insurance from providers like Flipkart, Amazon, or Bajaj Allianz is generally not worth the cost.
-The premiums are often high relative to the laptop’s depreciated value, and claims for older devices can be more complex to process.
-Better to budget for potential out-of-pocket repairs.
+For a laptop 3-4 years old, third-party insurance from providers like Jio, Flipkart, or Amazon is generally not worth the premium.
+The cost of coverage often approaches the laptop’s fair market value, and claims for age-related issues can be difficult.
+Better to budget for potential repairs yourself.

 Pre-Purchase Inspection Checklist